matrix-org/synapse/docs/admin_api/rooms.md

 The following fields are possible in the JSON response body:

 - `block` - A boolean. `true` if the room is blocked, otherwise `false`
-- `user_id` - Optional.
+- `user_id` - A optional string.
 If the room is blocked (`block` is `true`) shows the user who has add the room to blocking list.
 Otherwise it is not displayed.

 # Delete Room API